 For centuries, its sublime landscapes, spices and precious stones have attracted sailors and adventurers.
 Today, as in the past, Ceylon continues to seduce its guests.
-A garden paradise in which to combine cultural discovery and relaxation.
+A garden paradise where cultural discovery and relaxation go hand in hand.

-"We can safely say that this island has been a magical place since the day it emerged from the sea", writes Nicolas Bouvier in his travel chronicles.
-During a stay on this emerald hanging around India's neck, you will be bewitched by its tropical beauty, "the most beautiful island in the world" according to Marco Polo.
-For it would seem that the gods have bent down over this pearl of the Indian Ocean and remained there.
+"It's safe to say that this island has been devoted to magic since the day it emerged from the sea," writes the author.
+Nicolas Bouvier in his travel chronicles.
+During your stay on this emerald island hanging around India's neck, you'll be captivated by its tropical beauty, "the most beautiful island in the world" according to the author.
+Marco Polo.
+For it seems that the gods have looked upon this pearl of the Indian Ocean and stayed.
 The Krishna flute that flies from the Hindu temples and the many Buddhist festivals - every full moon day is a public holiday because Buddha was born, became enlightened and died on that day - are reminders of the religiousness of the Sri Lankans.

-Inevitably, you will come across one of these colourful displays or a perahera, big parade of elephants accompanied by dancers and musicians.
+Inevitably, you will come across one of these colourful displays or a peraheraA grand parade of elephants accompanied by dancers and musicians.

 The sea on the horizon

 With some 1,000 km of beaches, Sri Lanka is a seaside destination of choice.
-The coconut palms are tilted on the golden sand and pose languidly to resist the onslaught of the monsoon winds, which blow from the north-east from November to January and from the south-west from May to July.
+The coconut palms are tilted over the golden sand, posing languidly to resist the onslaught of the monsoon winds that blow from the north-east from November to January and from the south-west from May to July.
 So you can find somewhere to put your towel all year round.
-In this bountiful natural environment, which the locals revere, there are almost 3,000 different species of flora.
+In this bountiful natural environment, which is revered by the locals, there are almost 3,000 different species of flora.

-"The whole effort is to stop nature; gardeners don't plant, they uproot," Francis de Croisset so rightly wrote in his Féerie cinghalaise.
+"The whole effort is to stop nature; gardeners don't plant, they uproot," Francis de Croisset so aptly wrote in his Féerie cinghalaise.

 A legacy of tradition